Patriots Re-Signing Cam Newton: Report

 Cam Newton is reportedly returning to the New England Patriots.
-The Boston Globe's Jim McBride, citing a league source, was the first to report the news Friday morning that the Pats are re-signing the quarterback to a one-year deal.
+The Boston Globe's Jim McBride, citing a league source, first reported Friday morning that the Pats are re-signing the quarterback to a one-year deal.

-The contract is worth close to $14 million, ESPN's Adam Schefter reported, citing a source.
+The contract is worth close to $14 million, ESPN's Adam Schefter reported, citing a source, but has heavy incentives.
+A total of $6 million is tied to honors and how far the Patriots might advance in the playoffs, ESPN's Mike Reiss reported, again citing sources.

+Sports Illustrated's Albert Breer said Friday morning that Newton's new deal is "essentially a beefed-up version of last year's incentive-heavy Patriots contract for Cam Newton."

 Newton was eligible to become an unrestricted free agent when free agency opens on March 17.
 The deal with Newton, however, doesn't preclude the Patriots from making another quarterback move in the weeks to come, league sources said, according to Schefter.
 The Patriots could still select a quarterback early in the 2021 NFL Draft.